top of page

 If you want to learn more about goats, check out my page Goat Husbandry Resources.
 Don't hesitate to ask me questions, even if you choose not to purchase an animal from the farm.
 I am glad to help in any way I can!

-I maintain the right to refuse to sell to anyone for any reason, including but not limited to:
+I maintain the right to refuse to sell to anyone for any reason.

-I will no longer hold an animal for anyone without a deposit.
+I will no longer hold an animal for anyone without a $50 deposit.
 Deposits do go towards the total purchase price of the animal but are non-refundable if a buyer simply backs out of the sale.
+In the unusual event I decide to remove a kid from the sell list, the deposit will be returned.

 Deposits can be transferred to another animal or returned if the kid or animal, while still in my care, is injured, ill, develops any disqualifying traits, or meets an untimely demise.

-If any goat(s) cannot be picked up at weaning or within two weeks of a deposit being placed, I will require a boarding fee of $15 a week to continue holding for you.
+If any goat(s) cannot be picked up at weaning (I will give you that date) or within two weeks of a deposit being placed, I will require a boarding fee of $15 a week to continue holding for you.
 Non-refundable.

 PRICING DEPENDS ON THE QUALITY OF THE ANIMAL, BREED, AGE, PRODUCTION, ETC.